 London's Botanical Gardens

-Explore two great botanical gardens: Chelsea Physic Garden, London's oldest botanical garden established on the banks of the Thames in 1673, and the Royal Botanic Gardens at Kew, developed in the 1700s and now globally renowned for its collection of trees, plants and seeds and its research.
+Explore two great gardens: Chelsea Physic Garden, London's oldest botanical garden established on the banks of the Thames in 1673, and the Royal Botanic Gardens at Kew, developed in the 1700s and now globally renowned for its research and its collection of trees, plants and seeds.

 London's Pocket Gardens

-Discover delightful hidden gardens on our walk through the City of London, including a herb garden nestled beneath the remains of London's Roman wall, a rose garden laid out in the remains of a church destroyed during World War II and formal gardens in the heart of legal London.
+Visit delightful hidden gardens on our walk through the City of London, including a herb garden nestled beneath the remains of London's Roman wall, a rose garden laid out in the skeleton of a church bombed during World War II and formal gardens in the heart of legal London.
+(Half day)

-Day trips can also be organised to many beautiful gardens within a short distance of London.
-Examples include Blenheim Palace, Oxford's college gardens, Sissinghurst, Charleston, Leeds Castle, Chartwell and Great Dixter.
+Day trips can also be organised to many beautiful gardens within a short distance of London, such as Blenheim Palace, Oxford's college gardens, Sissinghurst, Charleston, Leeds Castle, Chartwell and Great Dixter.